Marc Straus Gallery

 The foundation for each piece is a plank of wood, which occasionally makes an appearance among the swirl of printed media, personal photographs, drawings, tissue paper, and other materials.
 While reminiscent of torn, layered wheatpaste — a common sight in America’s cities — Gates’s compositions are a carefully orchestrated whirlwind.
 In almost every composition of the show is a flock of descending parachutes that give the multidimensional tableaus a unifying and surreal leitmotif.

-Among these intersecting realities, the viewers’ eye is quickly drawn to the works’ figures: in the midst of tension, challenged, yet undeniably heroic.
+Among these intersecting realities, the viewers’ eye is quickly drawn to the works’ figures: in the midst of tension, challenged.
 The viewer does not know the details of the conflict, but the fortitude and hope are apparent.
-Everyone is in a great hurry, Black figures, not running from but running to.
-Gates’ world is about competition, about succeeding and overcoming, looking to the Greeks, Romans, and Egyptians to create his visual lexicon, parallel to the auteurs of Hollywood’s Golden Age.
+The heroism Gates depicts is quiet yet resolute, grounded in collective memory and cultural inheritance.
+Gates' world is about the mechanisms of myth within societies, and he looks to the Greeks, Romans, and Egyptians to create his visual lexicon, parallel to the auteurs of Hollywood’s Golden Age.
 A native of Washington, DC, Gates’s marble statues and Ionic columns also look to the architecture of his hometown and its role in the mythologization of the United States.

 In Between Columns and The Landing, Gates transforms two characters from the 1975 coming-of-age film Cooley High, a classic of African American cinema.
 Cochise and Johnny Mae are in many ways the archetypal pair of high school lovers.
 Through Gates’s lens, we see them amidst a grand spectacle of pharaonic charioteers and a sky full of parachutes where their tenderness shines through.